pipkyai/quest-submission/README.md

 2.A smart contract is a small program whose source code is written in the blockchain.
 It performs the functions described by the creator, as a rule, it works with data.

 3.The script is an operation to request data from a smart contract or "read" the blockchain, it's free.
 A transaction is an entry into the blockchain of data according to the rules described in the smart contract, it costs "gas".

+## chapter 1 day 2

+###LFG!!!!

+1.Safe - because of the structure of the language Clarity - easy to read language
+  Approachability - easy to write language
+  Developer Experience - easy to track errors in the code Resource Oriented Programming - resources are what we will need to work with.

+2.This is a language specially created for smart contracts.
+The laconically constructed structure makes it easy to audit the code.
+Which increases the security and clarity of the code.
+The language is designed in such a way, that you can easily to learn to write the code not only with experience but also without programming skills.
+Cadence is resource-oriented, which makes it unique and helps a lot in working with blockchain.